sylabs/singularity-userdocs/environment_and_metadata.rst

       {Singularity} defaults
    -  Set environment variables defined explicitly in the ``%environment`` section of the definition file.
-These can override any previously set values, and may reference host variables.
+These can override any previously set values.
    -  Set environment variables that were defined in the ``%post`` section of the build, by addition to the ``$SINGULARITY_ENVIRONMENT`` file.